 - When ready to cook, liberally season the steak with salt and pepper all over and set aside.

-- Heat the olive oil and the butter in a large (12") cast iron pan over high heat.
+- Heat the olive oil and the butter in a large (12") cast iron pan over medium-high heat.
 When the butter just starts smoking and turns dark brown in color, place the steak in the pan and sear undisturbed for 2 minutes.
 Flip and sear for another 2 minutes.
 As we are dealing with a thick and a large piece of meat, I recommend searing sides as well.
 Turn the steak on its side and sear for about 1-2 minutes.
 Repeat with the other side.
 You can can also sear the top and bottom sides by supporting the steak with a pair of tongs.
 Once done searing, add rosemary into the pan and transfer into the preheated oven.

 - Bake to desired doneness: rare - 120F-125F, medium rare - 130F-135F, medium - 140F-145F, medium well - 150F-155F and well done - 160F-165F.